 Ossetian or Ossetic is the most widely spoken Northeastern Iranian language, spoken by more than half a million people mainly in Russia’s “Republic of North Ossetia-Alania” and the disputed territory referred to as South Ossetia where a struggle for independence from Georgia has been under way since 1991.
 Ossetian is an official language in both territories, and is written using the Cyrillic alphabet.

-In spite of its geographical location, Ossetian is typologically an Northeastern Iranian language along with Yaghnobi and Sogdian.
+In spite of its geographical location, Ossetian is typologically a Northeastern Iranian language along with Yaghnobi.
 Ossetian speaking regions are geographically isolated from the rest of the Iranian family, and Ossetian has therefore been beyond the sphere of influence of other Iranian languages, including Persian.
-Instead, it has been under the influence of the genetically diverse languages of the Caucasus, which is reflected in many aspects of its grammar.
+Instead, it has been under the influence of the genetically diverse languages of the Caucasus (and in recent centuries, Russian), which is reflected in many aspects of its grammar and vocabulary.
 Bilingualism between Ossetian and the Caucasian and Turkic languages of the region is common, and in South Ossetia bilingualism between Ossetian and Georgian is the norm.
 In addition to these, the presence of Russian is strong in both regions.

 Vowels

-Ossetian (the iron dialect) has 7 vowels, including two front vowels /i e/, two back vowels /u o/ and three central vowels /ɨ ə a/.
-Other vowels, such as /ɛ/ and /ɪ/, appear in borrowed Russian words.
-A vowel chart is included
+Ossetian (the iron dialect) has 7 vowels: two front vowels /i e/, two back vowels /u o/ and three central vowels /ɨ ə a/.
+Moreover, the vowels /ɛ/ and /ɪ/ appear in borrowed Russian words.
+A vowel chart is presented below.

-There is some debate between sources on whether /ə/ and /a/ are central vowels.
-Part of this problems stems from the fact that /ə/ frequently assimilates based on its environment (Hettich 2002).
+There is some debate among sources on whether /ə/ and /a/ are central vowels.
+Part of the problems stems from the fact that /ə/ frequently assimilates based on its environment (Hettich 2002).
 Most sources agree that /a/ is a low unrounded vowel, but it also features varied F2 values (Abaev 1964; Hettich 2002).
-Using data collected by the NSF grants, we created a preliminary bark chart to visualize the phonetic properties of the central vowels (presented below).
-There are no significant differences in F2 values between /ɨ ə a/, which supports the conclusion that Iron Ossetian features three central vowels.
+Using data collected by the NSF grants that support the current project, we created a preliminary bark chart to visualize the phonetic properties of the central vowels (presented below).
+There are no significant differences in F2 values between the /ɨ ə a/, which supports the conclusion that Iron Ossetian features three central vowels.
 It is important to note that there is a wide variation in the production of the weak vowels /ɨ ə/.

-In Iron Ossetian, vowels can be strong /i e u o a/ or weak /ɨ ə/.
-This distinction is referred to in most grammars including Abaev (1964) and Hettich (2002).
-According to Abaev (1964), the weak vowels frequently reduce and delete (especially when adjacent to strong vowels) and appear epenthetically to resolve clusters.
-Strong and weak vowel distinctions also play a large role in stress assignment.
+Scholars often devide the vowels into the strong (/i e u o a/) and weak (/ɨ ə/) groups (e.g. Isaev 1959, Abaev 1964, Hettich 2002).
+The weak vowels frequently reduce and delete (especially when adjacent to strong vowels) and appear epenthetically to resolve clusters.
+The strong vs weak distinctions also play a large role in stress assignment (see below).
 The strong vowels /a/ and /o/ alternate with /ə/ in plural formation, past tense, and in compounds.
+It is well known that the strong vowels were historically long (Isaev 1959, pp. 32-33) and as acoustic measurements by Dzakhova (2010) show, they are still longer in duration.

-The following chart presents some minimal pairs for the vowels of Ossetian:
+The following chart presents some minimal pairs for the vowels:

 a, ɨ |